 The JORC 2004 Mineral Resource Estimate for the Richmond Project including areas of the Mineral Development Licence (owned by Global Oil Shale PLC (“GOS”); Under an agreement with GOS, Intermin retains beneficial ownership of all minerals other than oil shale recovered from the assigned tenements) was;

 Measured, Indicated & Inferred (Oxide) –

+Over 3.3 Billion tonnes of the Resource is held directly within the Richmond project.
 These oxide resources have been defined in only a small portion of the area known to host vanadium and molybdenum (V/Mo) mineralisation in the region.
 There is potential for the definition of much larger Resources at depth and along strike.
-These areas include V/Mo Resources on the Julia Creek tenements that were previously held by Intermin then assigned to Global Oil Shale PLC (“GOS”).
-(Under an agreement with GOS, Intermin retains beneficial ownership of all minerals other than oil shale recovered from the assigned tenements).

 Metallurgical work on the project since inception has focused on upgrading the fresh oil shale by mineral dressing procedures.
 The aim is to produce a high grade Kerogen concentrate which can be further processed to release its oil content leaving an ash containing high levels of V/Mo for metal recovery.